Singing with her heart: Adele's success story. Adele: biography of one of the most talented singers of our time Adele biography

 "19"

-At the age of 16, Adele recorded the song "Hometown Glory", which she dedicated to North Norwood, the London area where she lived since 1999.
-The debut single, which took Adele only 10 minutes to create, was later included in her first album.
+At the age of 16, Adele recorded the song “Hometown Glory,” which she dedicated to North Norwood, the London area where she lived since 1999.
+The debut single, which took Adele only 10 minutes to create, was later included on her first album.

-While studying at the London School of Performing Arts and Technology (of which Emmy Winehouse, Jessie J and many other stars of the British scene were also alumni), Adele recorded several songs for one of the school parties.
-Then the singer's friend, who foresaw her great future, posted the recordings on the popular MySpace website.
-The singles were immediately noticed not only by ordinary listeners, but also by representatives of the record company XL-Records.
-When the future singer received a call with a proposal for cooperation, she did not take the word seriously and considered the call a common prank.
+While studying at the London School of Performing Arts and Technology (whose graduates also included Emmy Winehouse, Jessie J and many other stars of the British stage), Adele recorded several songs for one of the school parties.
+Then a friend of the singer, who foresaw her great future, posted the recordings on the popular MySpace website.
+The singles were immediately noticed not only by ordinary listeners, but also by representatives of the recording company XL-Records.
+When the future singer received a call with an offer to collaborate, she did not take the words seriously and considered the call to be a regular prank.
 However, it was at this moment that the fate of the future world-class star was decided.

 Photo: spiegel.de

-When Adele's debut album "19" (at the time of its creation the singer was 19 years old) was released, her name was known throughout Britain.
-The album debuted at number one on the charts and was eventually certified platinum.
+When Adele’s debut album “19” (the singer was 19 years old at the time of its creation) was released, her name was known throughout Britain.
+The album debuted at number one on the charts and eventually received platinum status.

 Photo: pinterest.com Photo: mujerhoy.com Photo: hq-pictures.com